okisker/emoji_vote/README.md

 Make sure the gmail you are using for this project is the email assigned to that Venmo account.

 ## Set Up Gmail

-When program prompts for Gmail address, type in email.
-When program prompts for Gmail password, type in email password.

 Enable Access for Less Secure Apps:
 - Click "My Account":